Topsail High School

 Topsail High School is a High School located in the unincorporated town of Hampstead, North Carolina.
-It is part of Pender County Schools.
-Its current interim principal is Dr. Larry Obeda.
-Dr. Obeda succeeds the role of Mr. Christopher Madden.
+It is part of Pender County Schools and its current principal is Dr. Michael Sasscer.

 Topsail High School is now a North Carolina School of High Growth.
-The student population is consistently increasing and currently stands at over 1400.
+The student population is consistently increasing and currently stands at nearly 2000.

 New building

 A ceremony for the new Topsail High School was held on December 12, 2006 at 2:00 PM and on December 30, 2008 construction was completed on the new school, located within walking distance to the former Topsail High School and Topsail Middle School.
 The new school opened for students on January 5, 2009, with a capacity of 1500 students.
 The new 224727 sqft, two-story high school facility includes two gymnasiums, a theater/auditorium wing, and a separate shop building for wood, metal and automotive classes.
 The former Topsail High School building has been renovated and is now occupied by Topsail Middle School starting in August 2009.